This Christmas in NYC blog post was originally published in December 2013 and last updated in November 2019.

 - Time Warner Center Snowflakes

 - World Financial Center Winter Garden – This building in Battery Park City has a really cool interior and is usually decked out with a tree and other holiday decorations.
 Their Luminaries light installation is on from Dec 4, 2019 – Jan 3, 2020.

 - Grand Central Holiday Light Show – A light show on the ceiling of the main concourse, daily from 5-11pm

 - Nostalgia Train – The M line runs old trains from the 1930-70’s on the first 4 Sundays in December.
-You can catch this vintage subway from 10am-5pm (as I accidentally did last year).
+You can catch this vintage subway from 10am-5pm.

 Christmas Tree Lightings